 Wall$treet is a fun but very obscure stock market simulation developed by German Falken Verlag, better known as a book publisher (and now owned by Random House).
 Published only in Germany and a few other European countries, Wall$treet was not commercially successful – most likely because it was in many ways ahead of its time.

-Compared to modern stock market sims such as Wall $treet Raider (my most favorite) from Ronin, Wall$treet is outdated and primitive by comparison.
+Compared to modern stock market sims such as Wall $treet Raider (my favorite) from Ronin, Wall$treet is outdated and primitive by comparison.
 However, by 1988 standards it was better than most, featuring dozens of stocks and a reasonably realistic stock market that reacts to corporate news and world events the way you would expect it to.
 There are several nice touches that make Wall$treet more than just a simple stock market simulation.
-For example, you can take a "beginning test" before you start the game.
-This is a multiple-choice quiz that tests basic knowledge about stocks and other financial instruments.
-In contrast to other early stock market sims, interest rates are modelled quite nicely in Wall $treet: instead of just waiting for the right time to buy stocks, you can push a certain amount of cash into a regular saving account which would earn a certain interest.
+For example, you can take a multiple-choice quiz that tests basic knowledge about stocks and other financial instruments before starting to play.
+In contrast to other early stock market sims, interest rates are modelled quite nicely: instead of just waiting for the right time to buy stocks, you can push a certain amount of cash into a regular saving account to earn a steady interest.
 Certain stocks also pay dividends, and the game includes a nice text-only program that lets you do all the calculations quickly without the graphical interface.